microbit-foundation/dev-docs/hardware/1-3-revision.md

 ### Low Level Radio Communications

-The on board 2.4GHz transciever supports a number of other radio communications standards, on which we build the microbit-radio protocol
+The on board 2.4GHz transceiver supports a number of other radio communications standards, on which we build the microbit-radio protocol
 This protocol provides a very simple small-packet broadcast radio interface between other devices that support it, such as other micro:bit devices.
 The 'radio' interface that appears in a number of the languages on the micro:bit